 Knife Rockwell Hardness and Core Material

-The knife Rockwell hardness is specified with a Rockwell of 60.
-However, during my testing, the Rockwell is more around 57.
+The knife’s Rockwell hardness is specified with a Rockwell of 60.
+However, during my testing, the Rockwell is more than 57.
 If used at home, you can get away with 2 to 3 months before needing a whetstone touch-up if you regularly hone your knife with a honing rod.
 It should not be used to slice through frozen food or chop through bones.

 Blade aesthetic and food release

 The Kurouchi finish on the Nakiri from Grandsharp adds extra characteristics.
 The Kurouchi finish is on the rougher side, and I wish they smoothed it out a little more.
 The finish does help with the food release, and the cladding is also nicely visible.

 The knife profile of this Nakiri is more on a hybrid side, meaning that it is curved and less straight.
 You can rock with the knife heel area and use the front to slice.
 There are also no hard stops.
 If you are used to the traditional straighter Nakiri’s, then this profile is not for you.

 Knife balance point

 The knife balance point is just past the neck area, and with the pinch grip, the knife is middle-balanced, which works well with the hybrid profile.

 The knife handle is a wooden octagon handle.
 Compared to the Japanese octagon handle, it is on the bigger and longer side for the blade’s length of 170mm.
 However, the handle does not feel uncomfortable, but the handle might be a bit big if you have a small to medium hand size.